 OpenGL’s open-source character was one of the main reasons many developers defended it, claiming that the SIG API was more accessible than DirectX.
 This fight between the two technologies extends to this day, and in gaming, DirectX maintains a good advantage thanks to the popularity of Windows systems.

 Soon after the launch of DirectX, the first consumers of 3d accelerators appeared in the market and created a whole new niche of gaming and programming.
-Up to this date, games where 2d or pseudo-3d, but now new possibilities appeared and Microsoft rushed to implement 3d capabilities in their API, as the first release was 2d only.
+Up to this date, games were 2D or pseudo-3D, but now new possibilities appeared and Microsoft rushed to implement 3d capabilities in their API, as the first release was 2d only.
 Initially, the reviews about Direct3D were mixed and many times negative, but year after year they updated and managed to become the absolutely dominant force in modern gaming.

 DirectX is a set of APIs, consisting of several “packages” in its composition, each of which is responsible for a particular aspect of the game.
 Some examples of these components and their functions are: